The

 next thing that happens in the vision is that John

-sees the leopard beast come up out of the sea, which
+sees the sea beast come up out of the sea, which

 represented the Papacy and is known to have actually